mozilla/addon-sdk/packages/jetpack-core/docs/content/symbiont.md

 <api name="contentScript">
 @property {array}
 The texts of content scripts to load.
-Content scripts specified by this property are loaded *after* those specified by the `contentScriptURL` property.
+Content scripts specified by this property are loaded *after* those specified by the `contentScriptFile` property.
 </api>

 <api name="contentScriptWhen">